XKirby/en/skills_in_detail.md

 {: .content-callout }
 > ## *Coordination - Swapping*{: .heart-color }
 >
 > In battle, you sometimes want – or need – to swap places with an ally.
+Swapping only requires the initiating character to use their action.
 This action doesn't require any checks, but if both players make a *Coordination*{: .heart-color } check with at least a *Great*{: .great-color } result, this becomes a free action!

 {: .content-callout }
 > ## *Guard - Reducing Damage*{: .heart-color }